 On Android, workout files are available in the app folder : Phone\Android\data\com.bipr.heartrate.virtualpower

-On iOS, files are recorded but not available to the user for now.
-We will add this feature for next release.
+On iOS, files are recorded and are available to the user with itunes.

 On Android, subscription is checked at startup and you need a web access for this.
 If you are starting far from home where you may have no web access, we advise you to start the app at home, check if subscription is active (written on the top), stay in the main menu and then start workout when you are ready.
 It will be ok even if there is no network at this time.

 Here are different reviews about HR2VP:

 Cyclry.com cycling blog: 8.7/10

 "It’s a great solution, and moving the algorithm from something hidden within physical hardware into a customizable app is also an idea that’s painfully obvious in retrospect.
 Adding additional data points for accuracy and the option for other use-cases is also thoughtful."

 "Having all workouts expressed in power is a big advantage to mixing heart rate and power data.
 I also could not believe how accurate the algorithm already is."

 Read the full analysis and accuracy check about HR2VP